 Trick #3- Create a silhouette.

-This is a trick that a buddy and I have agreed to try this fall.
-We are going to create plywood cutouts of a large human silhouette, with a head and shoulders, and paint them dark.
+This is a trick that a buddy and I do.
+We are create plywood cutouts of a large human silhouette, with a head and shoulders, and paint them dark.
 We then screw the cutouts to the tree, above the stand.
 From our experience, when deer look up at hunters they are looking for a silhouette of something unnatural.
-If placed early enough, the “fake” human, wooden plywood silhouette should become accepted by the deer.
-Then, when hunting season rolls around, we’ll just go sit in the stand, in front of the plywood.
-We might be able to get away with a little bit of movement as well.
-It’s worth a shot!
+If placed early enough, the “fake” human, wooden plywood silhouette become accepted by the deer.
+Then, when hunting season rolls around, we just go sit in the stand, in front of the plywood.
+We can get away with a little bit of movement as well.

 Trick #4- Create range landmarks.

 Well ahead of season, take out the trusty rangefinder and measure off several distances all around the treestand.
 With colored twist ties, flag tape, or something else visible, mark off 20, 30, and 40 yards.
 Use the same color tape for each distance.
 For instance, every orange tape means 20 yards.
 It’s always best to range the animal before shooting just to be sure, but in a “2-minute” drill situation, these premeasured distances will help.

 If the stand is freshly hung, be sure to range several trees before getting too settled in.
 I like to quiz myself, and confirm distances often just to keep them fresh in my mind.

 Always be ready to hang and hunt.
 I keep a portable stand and climbing sticks in my trunk all season long.
 I never know when I’ll stumble on some fresh buck sign that needs to be hunted ASAP.
 If cost is an issue, use screw in steps and dust off that old stand hanging in the garage.
 Bring a folding camp saw to trim limbs and a rope to pull up gear.
 Do not have any excuses when it comes to hunting fresh sign.